Final LABsat Ops Lab. <<== This last lab is a full up operations of these labsats scattered around the campus.

 Download LABsat Review Power Point presentation.

-LABsats are assembled from innexpensive amateur radio hardware to give students in the US Naval Academy's Aerospace labs various hands-on experiments with satellite technology at low cost.
+LABsats: These labsats shown here were used from about 2004-2010 and were based on a Kantronics TNC plus various innexpensive amateur radio hardware and sensors to give students in the US Naval Academy's Aerospace labs various hands-on experiments with satellite technology at low cost.
 The photo above shows deputy NASA Administrator Admiral Steidle being briefed on the LABsat system.
 We use the LABsats to support about 33 lab periods covering a number of space design principles in our sophomore intro labs (EA204) and in our senior spacecraft design labs (EA467).

 LAB Summary: The labs below are the actual labs in the fall of 2008. .
 Also there is a one-page-per-lab, conglomeration summary overview(doc) of all the learning elements extracted from the entire series as used in 2005. .
 See also the power points above.